anonali/show_character_viewer/README.md

 - Ability to choose between a "Simpsons Character Viewer" and "The Wire Character Viewer"; or development, staging, production version of the white-label master app
 - Both apps share the same codebase, but have differing API endpoints and unique properties (such as the show name, placeholder images, and some very light themeing)
 - Base environment setup using Very Good Core
-- Search bar built using Flutter Portal, with flagging functionality (in the case user taps on a tappable gesture item when trying to lose focus from the search bar)
+- Search bar with hints built with Flutter Portal
 - Two unique app experiences based on device type.
 If mobile, tapping on a list item generates a new route, if tablet, tap selection populates the side-screen,
 - Sliver listview supports refreshing, just drag down on the list and then release.
 - When a list is fetched, it is cached until no longer needed.
 Scroll to refresh.